-Recommendations Class a Level b Ref c it is recommended to screen patients with HFpEF or HFmrEF for both cardiovascular and non- cardiovascular comorbidities, which, if present, should be treated provided safe and effective interventions exist to improve symptoms, well-being and/or prognosis.
+Recommendations Class ^a Level ^b Ref ^c it is recommended to screen patients with HFpEF or HFmrEF for both cardiovascular and non- cardiovascular comorbidities, which, if present, should be treated provided safe and effective interventions exist to improve symptoms, well-being and/or prognosis.
 I с Diuretics are recommended in congested patients with HFpEF or HFmrEF in order to alleviate symptoms and signs.
-I В 178, 179 aClass of recommendation. bLevel of evidence.
+I В 178, 179

-$\label{eq:HFmrEF} HFmrEF = heart failure with mid-range ejection fraction; HFpEF = heart failure with preserved ejection fraction.$
+$\label{eq:HFmrEF} HFmrEF = heart failure with mid-range ejection fraction; HFpEF = heart failure with preserved ejection fraction. \\ ^aClass of recommendation.$